MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Payments-and-Refunds.md

    - Others: scripts used to import records and manual changes.
 The type name is supposed to be descriptive of the action.
 - orderId: credit card system order identifier for this transaction
 - orderDate: timestamp the order was created
-- paymentId: credit card system payment identifier if a payment was made
+- ccPaymentId: credit card system payment identifier if a payment was made
 - checkoutId: credit card system device transaction identifier if a device was used to make this payment
 - paymentStatus: text string used by the credit card system for the current state of this transaction.
 Examples:
   - ORDER: order created, no payment request yet submitted